-Decorative lighting shall be provided in these distinct urban areas and along community gateway roads.
+Decorative lighting shall be provided in community areas and along community gateway roads.
 The use of decorative roadway lighting provides unique character and enhanced aesthetic benefits to the community while providing necessary infrastructure.
+All new street lights to be LED.

-These areas include core areas of the three communities within Delta: the Nordel Social Heart, Scott Road Corridor, Ladner Village, and the Tsawwassen Town Centre.
-In addition to the Gateway corridors (112 Street, 116 Street, 72 Avenue, and 84 Avenue in North Delta, 56 Street in Tsawwassen, Ladner Trunk Road and Arthur Drive in Ladner).
+These areas include core areas within Delta: the Nordel Social Heart, Scott Road Corridor, Ladner Village, and the Tsawwassen Town Centre as well as the Gateway corridors (112 Street, 116 Street, 72 Avenue, and 84 Avenue in North Delta, 56 Street in Tsawwassen, Ladner Trunk Road and Arthur Drive in Ladner).
 In each instance the implementation of decorative lighting has been developed with the vision and direction provided by Delta's Official Community Plan (OCP).